-Bartending and menu creating are inherently creative endeavors—that can be said without a doubt.
-But, the key to crafting a perfect menu is in balancing that innovation with a business-forward approach.
-Profitable cocktails are going to help increase your bar's profit margin, and enable you to create more of your ‘off the wall’ options.
-So with all of that in mind, we’ve put together a list of 10 super profitable cocktails that can help balance the books and keep the train on the tracks.
+Bartending and menu creation are inherently creative endeavors.
+The key to crafting a perfect menu is in balancing innovation with an eye on the bottom line.
+Profitable cocktails increase your bar's profit margin and allow more room for creativity.
+With that in mind, we’ve put together a list of 10 profitable classic cocktails that balance the books and drive revenue.

 Many consider a 20% pour cost to be a reasonably ambitious per-drink target.
-Now, we know that there are a million variables involved here.
+However, there are a million variables involved here.
 If your bar is bringing a steady profit at a 24% pour cost, we’re not going to argue.

-But, for the purposes of finding objectively and inherently profitable cocktails, we’re using the industry-standard 18% pour cost as a ‘baseline’.
-All of the drinks you’ll find listed here are going to keep you well under that figure, often by more than a couple of percentage points.
+But, for the purpose of finding objectively and inherently profitable cocktails, we’re using the industry-standard 18% pour cost as a baseline.
+All of the classic drinks you’ll find listed here are going to keep you well under that figure by more than a couple of percentage points.

 Best Bar Profit Margin for Whiskey Cocktails